tbttin/dotfiles/README.md

 Everything is just collected from the Internet by me.

 Why Git bare?
-It's _simple_! [durdn's dotfies tutorial](https://www.atlassian.com/git/tutorials/dotfiles "durdn's tutorial") - a really good dotfiles introduction, it brought me here, by the way.
+It's _simple_!
+[Durdn's dotfies tutorial](https://www.atlassian.com/git/tutorials/dotfiles "durdn's tutorial") - a really good introduction to dotfiles.
+It brought me here, by the way.

 I use these programs (default on Arch Linux):

-  - Suckless programs, configs, patches and PKGBUILDs: dwm, st, slstatus.
+  - Suckless programs: configs, patches and PKGBUILDs for dwm, st and slstatus.

-  - Vim: vimrc, file type plugins (makrdown, c, vim), .etc
+  - Vim as editor: vimrc, file type plugins (makrdown, c, vim), .etc

-  - Bash, readline (vi-mode).
+  - Shell: bash, readline (vi-mode).

-  - Zathura.
+  - PDF reader: zathura.

   - ...

-## Screenshots
+# Screenshots

 I am a minimalistic man.